latentflip/nodesecurity-blog/articles/2014-03-28-Secure-Development-Training-Coming-To-Portland.md

+---
-#date: 2014-03-28 00:04:34 GMT
+date: 2014-03-28 00:04:34 GMT
-#slug: Secure-Node.js-Training-Coming-to-Portland
+slug: Secure-Node.js-Training-Coming-to-Portland
-#tags: security, education, training, node.js, enterprise
+tags: security, education, training, node.js, enterprise
-#title: The 1st Node.js Secure Development Training is coming to Portland
+title: The 1st Node.js Secure Development Training is coming to Portland
-#author: Lift Security Team
+author: Lift Security Team
-#type: text
+type: text
+---

 The team has been hard at work designing a great training experience and we are proud to announce that the first live edition of the [Node.js Secure Development Training](https://liftsecurity.io/training) will be on April 30, in Portland, OR.